1st Grade Curriculum

-- Geometry: Identifying and describing attributes and properties of real-world, two- and three-dimensional shapes, sorting and classifying two- and three-dimensional shapes, developing an understanding of congruency and symmetry
+- Geometry: Identifying and describing attributes and properties of real-world, two- and three-dimensional shapes, sorting and classifying two- and three-dimensional shapes, developing an understanding of congruence and symmetry

-- Measurement: Measuring length using nonstandard units, comparing two masses by comparing each with a third mass, identifying days of the week, months of the year, and telling time to the hour and half-hour
+- Measurement: Measuring length using nonstandard units, comparing two masses by comparing each with a third mass, identifying days of the week and months of the year, and telling time to the hour and half hour

 The sciences in grades 1–6 focus on the acquisition of information through observation and exploration.
 As much as possible, students are encouraged to “get their hands dirty” while exploring God’s creation.
 The method of instruction is generally presented through guided inquiries which involve physical contact with the subject matter.
 Drawing, describing, comparing, questioning, making models, and compiling collections are activities which rule the classroom.
 The subject matter for each grade is selected to complement the areas of history and literature already studied by that grade, to build upon the science concepts learned in previous grade levels, and to prepare the student for the science concepts to be introduced in upcoming years.
 The emphasis of science in 1st–6th grade is to lay a broad knowledge base or foundation for future, in-depth exploration.